rackerlabs/support-how-to/content/how-to/cloud-servers/increase-size-of-cloud-boot-from-volume-server-system-disk/index.md

 ---

-If you have a cloud boot-from-volume server that is reaching its capacity limit, you can increase the size of the volume without building a new virtual machine (VM), or adding disks that give you alternate storage points, rather than adding to your existing limit.
+If you have a cloud boot-from-volume server that is reaching its capacity limit, instead of adding to your existing limit, you can increase the size of the volume without building a new virtual machine(VM) or adding disks that give you alternate storage points.

 This article shows you how to detach the boot volume, clone it to a larger size, and then swap the volumes out and boot the VM.